pandammonium/blipper-widget-old/README.txt

 = Automatic plugin installation =

 1. Go to 'Plugins' > 'Add New'.
-1. Search for 'WP Blipper Widget'.
+1. Search for 'Blipper Widget'.
 Find the plugin in the search results the search results.
-1. Click 'Details' for more information about WP Blipper Widget and instructions you may wish to print or save to help set up WP Blipper Widget.
+1. Click 'Details' for more information about Blipper Widget and instructions you may wish to print or save to help set up Blipper Widget.
-1. Click 'Install Now' to install WP Blipper Widget.
+1. Click 'Install Now' to install Blipper Widget.
 1. The resulting installation screen will list the installation as successful or note any problems during the install.
 1. If successful, click 'Activate Plugin' to activate it, or 'Return to Plugin Installer' for further actions.